-No, not if you are one of the parties on the phone call.
-Texas is a one-party consent state, which means you can record a conversation that you are a part of without telling the other person in the conversation that you are recording them.
+In Texas, it is not illegal to record a conversation if you are one of the parties on the call.
+Texas is a one-party consent state, which means you can record a conversation you are a part of without telling the other person in the conversation that you are recording them.

 Texas Penal Code Section 16.02(c)(4) creates an affirmative defense to wire-tapping if one of the parties intercepts or gives consent to intercept the communication.
 This makes Texas a “one-party consent” state.

 18 USC 2511 uses almost identical language, with an exception for if one party consents.
 A violation – where no one in the conversation consented to the recording – could result in a fine, imprisonment up to five years, or both.

 Under federal law, 18 USC 2511, it is illegal to record conversations other people are having where they have a reasonable expectation of privacy.
 You can record conversations that you are a part of.
 Once again, Texas law generally mirrors federal law in regards to making recordings of other people: Texas Penal Code 16.02 allows a person who is a party to a conversation to record it, but generally prohibits others from recording conversations.